Papilledema

 Symptoms and Signs of Papilledema

 Ophthalmoscopic examination reveals engorged and tortuous retinal veins, a hyperemic and swollen optic disk (optic nerve head), and retinal hemorrhages around the disk but not into the retinal periphery.
-Isolated disk edema (eg, caused by optic neuritis or ischemic optic neuropathy) without the retinal findings indicative of elevated cerebrospinal fluid pressure is not considered papilledema (unless the intracranial pressure is elevated on concurrent lumbar puncture).
+Disk edema (eg, caused by optic neuritis or ischemic optic neuropathy) without increased intracranial pressure is not considered papilledema.

 In the early stages of papilledema, visual acuity and pupillary response to light are usually normal and become abnormal only after the condition is well advanced.
 Visual field testing may detect an enlarged blind spot.
 Later, visual field testing may show peripheral vision loss with arcuate defects that follow the nerve fiber bundle defects.